Skip to main content

 I’m extremely optimistic about humanity’s potential.
 Human ingenuity is amazing.

-But humanity’s progress in science and tech is slower than it could be, and our efforts are laughably inefficient.
-Our challenge as a species is how to effectively utilize and deploy the sum total of our intellect and resources, towards shared goals.
+But humanity’s progress in science and tech is slower than it should be, and our efforts are laughably inefficient.
+Our challenge as a species is how to effectively utilize and deploy the sum total of our intellect and resources towards shared goals.

-In many ways, we’re still a nascent civilization, and the vast majority of us are still subsisting like other animal species — the average human’s daily activity includes nothing more than earning a living (to survive), reproducing and nurturing its progeny, and trifling pleasures.
+In many ways, we’re still a nascent civilization, and the vast majority of us are still subsisting like other animal species — on average, our daily activity is still oriented around survival (earning a living), reproducing and nurturing our progeny, and trifling pleasures.

-A huge reason is that humans are extremely limited in their ability to utilize the ideas and experiences of other humans to accelerate their own discovery and problem-solving processes:
+The reason is that humans are extremely limited in their ability to utilize the ideas and experiences of other humans to accelerate their own discovery and problem-solving processes.
+Here’s why:

 • Language barriers: Billions of people only speak their local language.

-• Resource & information sharing: Free movement of information and resources (funds, materials, equipment, etc) roadblocked by geographical, economic, political, or social barriers.
+• Resource & information sharing: Free movement of information and resources (funds, materials, equipment, etc) road blocked by geographical, economic, political, or cultural/social barriers.

-However, we’ve arrived at a place where all of these problems can be solved, to a large extent, using current technology.
-By building the right tools and infrastructure, we can make untold leaps in our species’ technological journey, even with our primitive brains that haven’t evolved for 40,000+ years.
+However, we’ve arrived at a place where all of these problems can be solved, to a large extent, using technology.
+By building the right tools and infrastructure, we can make untold leaps in our species’ technological journey.

 DenseLayers (and its parent company, SANPRAM Research Inc) was founded to work on exactly this mission.

-As technology advances, these tools and infrastructure will only get better, and our species will be able to extract and deploy more and more of its unutilized intellectual power.
+And we are already making progress, by building several patent-pending tools to address all the limitations mentioned above.
+As technology advances, our products and infrastructure will keep getting better, and humanity will be able to extract and deploy more and more of its unutilized intellectual power.

 Reforming “Science”?